CuriousOne23/WhenMathPrays/thought_simulator/ts__goals_and_architecture.md

 ---

+## Executive Summary

+The Thought Simulator (TS) is the first cognitive architecture intentionally designed **first and foremost** as an exploratory cognitive engine.
+TS is the first architecture built to make thought observable.
+It serves as a scientific laboratory instrument for investigating, quantifying, exposing, and refining the processes of thought, while incorporating practical considerations of utility.

+---

 ## Introduction

 The Thought Simulator (TS) is the first cognitive architecture intentionally designed primarily as an exploratory cognitive engine.
 TS exists to investigate, quantify, expose, and refine the processes of thought.
 While considerations of utility, power, area, and processing efficiency were incorporated into the design (as they are necessary for any viable basis of the AI age), the primary aim is scientific: to serve as a laboratory instrument for answering the fundamental question “What is thought?”

-TS makes thought observable.
-It is the first architecture built to make cognitive processes explicitly visible, measurable, and correctable.

 ---